9 Essential Stretches for Tech Neck That Offer Much-Needed Relief

 7. Rows

-When you’re ready, slowly roll yourself up to standing in Tadasana (Mountain Pose).
+When you’re ready, slowly roll yourself up to standing in Mountain Pose (Tadasana).
 Hinge forward from your hips slightly so your chest is angled toward the mat, keeping your back flat and your spine long.
 Keep a slight bend in your knees.
 Reach your arms straight back alongside your side body.
 Draw your shoulder blades together and down your back.
 (I like to imagine I’m squeezing a pencil between my shoulder blades.)
 Bend your elbows until your forearms are in line with your torso, then straighten your arms and repeat.
 Go for as many reps as you like.
 I usually try for 10 or 12.
 Feel free to add a resistance band or some light dumb bells, although if you’re in pain, keep it to just your body weight.
 Return to Mountain Pose.

-Try to initiate the movement from your elbows, not your biceps, to really engage your back muscles.
+Tip: Try to initiate the movement from your elbows, not your biceps, to really engage your back muscles.

 Woman standing outside on a yoga mat doing shoulder shrugs